Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 ## Exploring the database structure

 Being able to explore the database's structure is extremely useful while constructing a database query.
-While, e.g., selecting data from the database, we need to figure out which table contains the data and what is the column structure of that table is.
+While, e.g., selecting data from the database, we need to figure out which table contains the data and what is the table's column structure.
 We can explore the structure of a database using the "Object Explorer" panel.
 We can collapse the database objects by double-clicking the name or clicking the "+" button next to its name.

 ![SQL Server Management Studio Object Explorer](./assets/ssms-database-structure.png)